ScottLogic/blog/_posts/2020-08-04-how-to-deliver-a-difficult-message.md

 title: How to deliver a difficult message
 date: 2020-08-04 00:00:00 Z
 categories:
-- fhubin
 - Delivery
 author: fhubin
 layout: default_post
 summary: In this article, I would share some thoughts about how to approach something we all dread and why it is important to be transparent in an appropriately sensitive way.
 ---

 In a client-supplier relationship, communication is of paramount importance.
 And good communication requires transparency.
 A supplier in charge of a doomed project telling their client that all is going well would not be doing a very good job.
 Similarly, a client whose budget has been cut telling a supplier that all is well would also not be delivering the right message.